On This Page

 If you must have a fire in the backcountry, please burn only dead and down wood and be sure to extinguish the fire fully.
 Dead wood is an important habitat element for many plants and animals and it adds organic matter to the soil so please use it conservatively, if at all.
 Be prepared to bring a portable stove for cooking.

 The Sani-Station/Dump in Tweedsmuir Provincial Park (South) is temporarily closed for repairs.
 BC Parks apologizes for any inconvenience.

 Vehicle Accessible Camping

-This park offers 24 vehicle accessible and 2 tenting campsites.
-Campsite reservations are accepted and first-come, first-served sites are also available at this park.
+This park offers 24 vehicle-accessible and 2 tenting campsites.
+All are available on a first-come, first-served basis.

 Tweedsmuir Provincial park contains two vehicle-access campgrounds, both located on Highway 20:

 - Atnarko offers 15 campsites nestled amongst an old-growth forest (on the Atnarko River at the bottom of “the Hill”).

 - Fisheries Pool, (situated near Stuie and the site of an old fish hatchery run by DFO), attracts lots of anglers to its 9 high-density open campsites and 2 tenting campsites.